 This gene encodes a member of a small, conserved family of proteins with similar structure, including a string of extracellular leucine-rich repeats.
 A related protein was shown to be involved in B-cell development.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Jun 2012]

 GeneCards Summary for LRRC8E Gene

 LRRC8E (Leucine Rich Repeat Containing 8 VRAC Subunit E) is a Protein Coding gene.
-An important paralog of this gene is LRRC8C.
+Diseases associated with LRRC8E include Steroid-Induced Glaucoma and Hereditary Lymphedema I. An important paralog of this gene is LRRC8C.

 Non-essential component of the volume-regulated anion channel (VRAC, also named VSOAC channel), an anion channel required to maintain a constant cell volume in response to extracellular or intracellular osmotic changes (PubMed:24790029, PubMed:26824658, PubMed:28193731).
 The VRAC channel conducts iodide better than chloride and can also conduct organic osmolytes like taurine (PubMed:24790029, PubMed:26824658).
 Mediates efflux of amino acids, such as aspartate, in response to osmotic stress (PubMed:28193731).
 Channel activity requires LRRC8A plus at least one other family member (LRRC8B, LRRC8C, LRRC8D or LRRC8E); channel characteristics depend on the precise subunit composition (PubMed:24790029, PubMed:26824658, PubMed:28193731).